PRA Academies

 The PRA Pony Racing Academy Scheme is for riders aged 11 - 16 who do not have a pony and are unable to participate in pony racing due to financial or circumstantial reasons.

-The PRA Pre Academy course consists of 6 sessions and is a great introduction to the sport.
+The PRA Pre Academy Scheme course consists of 6 sessions and is a great introduction to the sport.
 The mounted and unmounted elements of the training sessions and pony hire is funded.
-The courses are currently run in Birmingham and London.
+The courses are currently run in Birmingham, Liverpool and London.
 Riders to have been riding regularly (preferably weekly) at a riding school for at least a year.
-Limited spaces available in spring 2026.
+Limited spaces available on summer/autumn courses in 2026.

-The PRA Academy Graduate Scholarship Programme is for Academy Graduates who plan a career in the horseracing industry.
-Information about this opportunity is available to those who have successfully completed the Academy course.
+The PRA Academy Graduate Scholarship Programme 2026 is for Academy Scheme Graduates aged 13 to 16 who plan a career in the horseracing industry.
+Information about this opportunity is available to those who have successfully completed the Academy Scheme course.

 For all courses, the rider provides their own riding PPE including a skull cap and body protector to current standards and riding boots with a smooth sole and small heel.